BeAyanK/BeAyanK/README.md

 ### 👋 Hi there!
 Surprisingly...
 I'm a fellow Hooman, and you can call Me Ayan 💆🏻‍♂️

-- 🔭 I recently completed my Bachelor's in Technology with Computer Science from SISTec-GN, Bhopal.
+- 🔭 I recently completed my Bachelor's in Technology with Computer Science from Rajiv Gandhi Technical University, Bhopal.
 (2022)
 - 🌱 I’m currently learning React and it's other frameworks.
 - 👯 I’m looking to collaborate on any project which can be inspiring & creates a difference in the world.
 - 🤔 I’m actively looking for a job/internship, can be Front-end or Back-end.